Responsible Gambling Guideby Steven Hubbard

 - Take a break – If you want to exclude yourself for a shorter time, check out the betting sites “Take a Break” or “Cool Off” features.
-Betting sites have different names for this tool, but it is essentially a time period to block access to the site.
+Betting sites have different names for this tool, but it is essentially a period to block access to the site.

 - Self-exclusion – If you want to take a longer break, self-exclusion is an option too.
-You can self-exclude on the site or with GamStop which blocks you from playing on all UK gambling operators for 6 months, 1 year or 5 years.
+You can self-exclude on the site or with GamStop which blocks you from playing on all UK gambling sites for 6 months, 1 year or 5 years.

 Tips and Advice for Responsible Gambling